 Entertainment services thrive on keeping users engaged, and that’s exactly what targeted suggestions for books, music, movies etc. do.
 You may have encountered those while browsing through your favourite apps, such as Spotify or Youtube.

-For entertainment applications, a huge benefit of using AI solutions comes with content management.
+For entertainment app development, a huge benefit of using AI solutions comes with content management.
 Algorithms are able to spot offensive or inappropriate content and automatically flag or delete it.

 Entertainment is also the industry that benefits the most from sentiment analysis, as knowing the true user emotions and attitudes helps to create the most engaging experience.